blackbird-house/ditto-server/README.md

 - **JSON-Only Enforcement** - Middleware to enforce JSON requests and responses
 - **Global Error Handling** - Comprehensive error handling with consistent JSON responses
 - **SQLite Database** - File-based database for development and testing
+- **1-to-1 Chat System** - Private messaging between users with privacy controls
+- **Message Privacy** - Users can only access their own chats and messages

 ## 🌍 Environment Configuration